EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_09-Storage-Spaces-Storage-Tiering.md

 ### Introduction

-In this exercise, you will create a local Storage Space, configure some virtual disks and test what happens if you remove one or more disks.
+In this exercise, you will create a local Storage Pool on FS using the five remaining 100 GB disks, create a three-way mirror virtual disk with 40 GB and create a ReFS volume G: on it.
+Finally, you will test the storage pool resilience by removing physical disks from the server, repair the virtual disk by adding a new phyical disk and remove the storage pool.

 #### Tasks